 Part 4 – Veterans and Post-Traumatic Stress Disorder (PTSD)

 - What is PTSD?
 How does it manifest in veterans?
 Read the story of one veteran.

 - How is PTSD diagnosed?
 Look at the Diagnostic Statistical Manual V Criteria for PTSD or Self-Report Questionnaire for PTSD.

 - How is it treated?
 Hear about treatment options from the Veterans Association.

 - Write a Veterans Day thank you note.
 Use this lesson plan to help your students identify and understand important veterans in their life.

 - Write an argument to either support or reject claims that veterans today face challenges that veterans in the past did not using valid reasoning and relevant and sufficient evidence.

 - Choose one of the wars that was featured on the interactive timeline and write three short narrative-snap shots including one day in the life of that veteran before, during, and after the war using effective technique, well-chosen details and well-structured event sequences.

-A special thanks to my grandfather, Joe Sidor (pictured above), and his family for his many years of service as a Marine during World War II, his work in China after World War II and the Korean War.
+By Katie Gould, former NewsHour Teacher Resource Producer.
+(A special thanks to my grandfather, Joe Sidor, pictured in the writing prompts section, for his many years of service as a Marine during World War II, his work in China after World War II and the Korean War.)